Welcome to the new, all-singing-all-dancing, Sumara of Weymouth website, which is all about, er…….,

 - A link to some little videos

-When the Greenland Expedition gets underway, you should be able to track Sumara and join in the excitement.
+When voyages get underway, you should be able to join in the excitement by following the blog.